Elipsos

-Elipsos Internacional S.A. was a Spanish company which was set up in 2001 by Spanish RENFE and French SNCF with a 50% share each.
+Elipsos Internacional S.A. was a Spanish company which was set up in 2001 by Renfe and SNCF with each having a 50% shareholding.
 It was created to handle the logistics of Trenhotel night railway services between Spain and France, Switzerland and Italy; in 2013 only services to France remained; they were cut back to thrice a week in September 2013, and discontinued on 15 December as the high speed line between France and Spain had opened.
 The Elipsos Trenhotel operated with Talgo gauge change trains.

 Between December 2013 and December 2022, Elipsos handled high-speed trains between France and Spain, sold as "Renfe-SNCF in Cooperation".